OmarAI2003/My-OS-work-with-Scribe-Data/README.md

 # MLH Software Engineering Code Sample

-This README showcases my contributions to the scribe open-source project.
+This README showcases my contributions to the [scribe-data open-source project](https://github.com/scribe-org/Scribe-Data).
 Below are examples of pull requests I worked on, with links and summaries of each.

 ---